BambooKoi/guess-the-num/README.md

 # Guess the Number
 A simple number guessing game.
 I have made two ways of playing this game, Normal and Reverse.
-See [Gameplay](#Gameplay) for more details.
+See [Gameplay](#Gameplay) for details.

 ## Table of Contents
 - [Gameplay](#Gameplay)